AzmiHaider92/PainterByNumbers/README.md

-**Contrastive network**: I've also exprimented with two CNNs (instead of three, still with **shared weight** between the two CNNs).
+**Contrastive network**: We've also exprimented with two CNNs (instead of three, still with **shared weight** between the two CNNs).
 For this, a contrastive loss was used.
 In this network, two paintings and a label are given and the goal is to push their feature vectors closer if the label=0 (paintings are from the same artist) or push their feature vectors away from each other incase the label=1 (paintings are from different artists).
 In each step, we first randomly choose label=(0,1) and then randomly choose paintings based on the label (if label=0 we randomly choose an artist, then randomly choose two of his paintings.
 If label=1, we randomly choose 2 artits and randomly choose a painting of each of them).
 The label is saved with the pair (see contrastive loss below).